gravitee-io/gravitee-platform-docs/docs/apim/guides/api-exposure-plans-applications-and-subscriptions/plans-1.md

 ## Create an application

-With all the preparation work complete, API consumers can now create an application through either the management UI or the developer portal.
-We will work through the management UI as we have a separate guide dedicated to the developer portal.
+With all the preparation work complete, API consumers can now create an application through either the Management Console or the Developer Portal.
+We will work through the Management Console as we have a separate guide dedicated to the Developer Portal.

 {% @arcade/embed flowId="K4c4gw3qU4Mrmsm74Q0E" url="https://app.arcade.software/share/K4c4gw3qU4Mrmsm74Q0E" %}